 To make sure organisations have access to a wide range of period products in the most cost-effective and efficient way, we have a national contract with Personnel Hygiene Services Limited (phs).
 This allows organisations to order period products and have them delivered when they need them.

 Schools and colleges then choose how the products are made available to pupils.
 Some have them in the welfare room, others in toilets.
-Some organise drop-in sessions where learners can go to collect products.
+Some organise drop-in sessions where pupils and students can go to collect products.

 I don’t think my school/college offers this – what should I do?